aws/aws-eks-best-practices/content/security/docs/cam.md

 While both IRSA and EKS Pod Identities provide the benefits of least privilege access, credential isolation and auditability, EKS Pod Identity is the recommended way to grant permissions to workloads.

-For detailed guidance on Identity and credentials for EKS pods, please refer to the !(Identities and Credentials section)[https://docs.aws.amazon.com/eks/latest/best-practices/identity-and-access-management.html#_identities_and_credentials_for_eks_pods] of Security best practices.
+For detailed guidance on Identity and credentials for EKS pods, please refer to the [Identities and Credentials section](https://docs.aws.amazon.com/eks/latest/best-practices/identity-and-access-management.html#_identities_and_credentials_for_eks_pods) of Security best practices.

 ### Recommendation: